hypoport/MockInjector/README.md

     }
 ```

-You can also do this using annotations, but that isn't much shorter:
+You can also do this using annotations:

 ```java
     class ImplementationClassTest {